Privacy regulations

 5. Data hosting

-This documents details the functions made available to the health providers and patients via the Brussels Health Network’s secure platform.
+The functions made available to healthcare professionals and patients via the Brussels Health Network secure platform are described in this document.

 6. Management of access rights by the Brussels Health Network